 It was now 5pm and too dark to explore the town.

 With no internet, cell phone service, or television we had no choice but to talk to each other (heaven forbid).
 I am just kidding.
 In all honesty, that was one reason for us to come down here; to disconnect and really enjoy each other’s company.
-We played our favorite game Banagrams about 30 times before we started to get hungry.
-We walked back over to our favorite Sunoco and had a second round of burgers.
+We played our favorite game Banagrams about 30 times before we started to get hungry, at which point our growling tummies led us back across the street to our favorite Sunoco for the second round of burgers.

 We locked ourselves back in our cabin and talked ourselves to sleep.